 The importance of your credit score depends on what institution is asking for it.
 Some won’t ask at all, while others would alter their services based on your credit score.
 There are employers in certain industries that ask for it and use it to determine whether a potential employee is trustworthy.
 There isn’t a clear correlation between the two, but that’s for the employer to decide.

 The banks ask for your credit score most often and they use it to determine your interest rates.
-The lower the credit score, the higher the interest you would pay.
+You may also get some funding with the bad credit history, but remember; the lower the credit score, the higher the interest you would pay.

 How important is it for an entrepreneur?